sharhan-alhassan/ppscanner/README.md

-# pps-scanner
+# ppscanner
-Portable Port Scanner (pps-scanner) is a light-weight open-source project CLI utility for showing services running on ports in a host
+Portable Port Scanner (ppscanner) is a light-weight open-source project CLI utility for showing services running on ports in a host